snowmerak/fodman/README.md

 2. add `$HOME/fodman.app/Contents/MacOS` to path variable.
 3. run `fodman` on your terminal app.

 I'm so sorry for the sandbox of macos app.
 I cannot disable sandbox for this app.
+I will make a installation script for macos app.

 #### linux